 Alex, a junior graphic designer, had just finished a marathon week.
 His manager, Sarah, had stayed late with him every single night to help hit a tough deadline for a huge client presentation.
 As they sent the final file, a wave of relief washed over them.
 “Thank you,” Alex said.
-The words felt small, almost weightless, for the amount of support he’d received.
-Sarah just nodded, looking equally exhausted.
-The moment felt… incomplete.
-Alex knew her simple “thank you” hadn’t truly captured the depth of his gratitude, and the missed opportunity hung in the air.
+The words felt like the wrong puzzle piece, it fit the space, but it didn’t complete the picture.
+The gratitude he felt was a complex, detailed image, but his words were a blank, generic shape.
+Sarah just nodded, equally exhausted.
+The moment felt incomplete.

 1. “I really appreciate this.”